Novo Nordisk Defends Alzheimer’s Trial Strategy For Semaglutide — Retail Warns A Pullback May Be Coming

 Novo Nordisk (NVO) reportedly defended its decision to test Semaglutide, its GLP-1 therapy, in Alzheimer’s disease on Tuesday, saying it launched pivotal trials in 2020 based on evidence from human studies, animal research and real-world findings.

-Speaking at the Clinical Trials in Alzheimer’s Disease meeting in San Diego, Peter Johannsen, Novo’s international medical vice president, acknowledged criticism that the studies had design flaws, according to a Reuters report.
+Speaking at the Clinical Trials in Alzheimer’s Disease meeting in San Diego, Peter Johannsen, Novo’s international medical vice president, acknowledged criticism that the studies had design flaws.
+He supposedly said the lack of statistically significant slowing of cognitive decline did not change the rationale for conducting them, calling it “a scientific question that needed an answer,” according to a Reuters report.

 For updates and corrections, email newsroom[at]stocktwits[dot]com.